BCANDS “From the Outside Looking In…” 2017 Indigenous Disability and Wellness Gathering

 The British Columbia Aboriginal Network on Disability Society (BCANDS) provides disability/health related support, assistance, referral, information and more, through comprehensive and coordinated individual client services.

 To assist us in meeting our client needs, BCANDS works respectfully, together, with individuals, their families and other agencies, in a culturally aware and safe manner, to come up with an individualized and achievable plan to address our clients disability related needs and to help ensure their success.

-This work includes coordinating and working with a variety of Aboriginal and non-Aboriginal health and disability related programs/services and professionals, Aboriginal, provincial and federal governments and community based agencies from across British Columbia.
+This work includes coordinating and working with a variety of Indigenous and non-Indigenous health and disability related programs/services and professionals, Aboriginal, provincial and federal governments and community based agencies from across British Columbia.

 Although BCANDS provides support and assistance in a variety of areas and through a variety of methods, it is important for the individual requesting services, their family and associated agencies to know that we do have our limitations and our expectations, which include that;

 - BCANDS does not provide legal opinions, interpretations, recommendations or advice;

 - BCANDS does not provide medical opinions, interpretations, recommendations or advice;